Union Church (Australia): Awaba Union Church

 There is a small disused Union Church building at Awaba, New South Wales.
+Land was purchased for the site in 1897.

 Beckom Union Church

 There is a disused Union Church building in the village of Beckom.

 Brocklesby Union Church

 The building that was formerly the Union Church, at Brocklesby is now privately owned.

 Burraga Union Church

 There was a Union Church at Burraga.

 Cooks Myalls Union Church

-There is a Union Church at the locality Cooks Myalls, north-west of Parkes, It is probably disused.
+There is a Union Church at the locality Cooks Myalls, north-west of Parkes.
+It is probably disused.

 Craven Union Church

 The building that was formerly the Union Church, at the locality of Craven, south of Gloucester, is now privately owned.

 Girilambone Union Church

 A Union Church was opened at Girilambone, New South Wales, in January 1913.
 It was in use until at least the mid 1930s.

 Glen Alice Union Church

 There is a Union Church building at the small settlement of Glen Alice.
 Its status is uncertain, but it was in use in 2014.